 Although a focus on police reform is sorely overdue, doing so against a backdrop of such devastating cuts is a recipe for disaster.
 The hard-won 43 per cent reduction in crime under Labour looks imperilled as the government tries to make the case that ‘necessity is the mother of invention’ and that cuts are a good opportunity to drive reform.

 There is little opportunity for meaningful reform when the police’s entire energy will be focused on protecting the frontline amid all this old fashioned jobs-shedding.
 As Sir Denis revealed in a separate report, it is expected that every 10% drop in police number leads to a 3% increase in property crime.

 So a suitably downbeat note for a truly dreadful week that has seen the reputation of the Met eviscerated, its senior leadership decapitated and a judicial inquiry into corrupt police practices initiated.
 Further grisly revelations about the conduct of some officers will undoubtedly tumble forth.

 Meanwhile all this is set against the backdrop of savage staffing cuts that will further erode the police’s effectiveness while reducing the comprehensiveness and responsiveness of the service at a time when austerity is biting and crime is set to rise.

 This may have been one of the worst weeks ever for British policing, but we should not hold our breath.
 It will not be the last.Like this article?
-Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by making a donation today.
+Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by becoming a Left Foot Forward Supporter today.